 For the purpose of this grant, farm work means the cultivation and tillage of the soil, dairying, the production, cultivation, growing, and harvesting of any agricultural or horticultural commodities.
 This includes the raising of livestock, bees, fur-bearing animals, or poultry, the farming of fish and any practices (including any forestry or lumbering operations) performed by a farmer or on a farm as an incident to or in conjunction with such farming operations, including preparation for market, delivery to storage or to market or to carriers for transportation to market.
-It also includes the handling, processing, freezing, or grading prior to delivery for storage of any agricultural or horticultural commodity in its unmanufactured state.
-For the purpose of this definition, agricultural commodities means all commodities produced on a farm including crude gum from a living tree and products processed by the original producer.
-Farm work also means any services or activity covered under Title 20 Code of Federal Regulations (CFR), Section 655.103 (c) and/or Title 29 CFR, Section 500.20 (e) and any services or activity so identified through official Department of Labor (DOL) guidance such as Training and Employment Guidance Letters.
+It also includes the handling, processing, freezing, or grading prior to delivery for storage of any agricultural or horticultural commodities means all commodities produced on a farm including crude gum from a living tree and products processed by the original producer.
+Farm work also means any services or activity covered under Title 20 CFR, Section 655.103 (c) and/or Title 29 CFR, Section 500.20 (e) and any services or activity so identified through official Department of Labor (DOL) guidance such as Training and Employment Guidance Letters.